10 Unconventional Relationship Tips How to Stop Overthinking in a Relationship

-I believe we’re all overthinkers at some point in our lives, whether we aware of it or not that is another problem.
+I believe we’re all overthinkers at some point in our lives, whether we are aware of it or not that is another problem.
 I used to overthink anything and everything.
 It was like a good feeling that I must have in order to function at work and especially in my relationship.
 How to stop overthinking in a relationship?

 I thought it would be impossible for me to get rid of such an ugly and addictive habit.
 But like everything else, practice makes perfect, if you train your mind with the right amount of effort, overthinking doesn’t have to be part of your life.